michaelbrewer/aws-lambda-events/docs/cloudfront-lambda-edge.md

 - Node.js and Python runtimes only
 - Up to 10,000 requests per second per Region
 - 128 – 3,008 MB memory

+???+ TIP "TIP: When possible use Cloudfront functions"
+    For "Viewer Request" and "Viewer Response" CloudFront triggers, using Cloudfront function gives both better performance and lower cost.

+    See [Cloudfront Function limits](./cloudfront-function.md#limits) for the full list of limits

 ## Request